-I am Lecturer in Cultural Heritage Under Threat at the Cranfield Forensic Institute.
-My research broadly examines the looting, trafficking, and destruction of cultural heritage with a special emphasis on collaborative counter-trafficking workshops with transnational organisations, customs, border security, and police.
+Dr Peter Campbell is a Lecturer in Cultural Heritage Under Threat at the Cranfield Forensic Institute.
+Peter's research broadly examines the looting, trafficking, and destruction of cultural heritage with a special emphasis on collaborative counter-trafficking workshops with transnational organisations, customs, border security, and police.

-I completed my PhD in Archaeology at the University of Southampton.
-I was previously based at the British School at Rome for three years, two years as the Assistant Director for Archaeology and Archaeological Science.
+Peter completed his PhD in Archaeology at the University of Southampton.
+He was previously based at the British School at Rome for three years, two years as the Assistant Director for Archaeology and Archaeological Science.

 Articles In Journals